jdginn/psalm/annotations_schema.md

 # Points and Paths Data Format Specification

 This document describes the JSON format for storing 3D points and paths data.
 The format supports both individual points and collections of points organized into paths.
+Some paths include additional acoustic information.

 ## Data Types

 ### Point

-A Point represents a location in 3D space with optional metadata.
+A point in 3D space with optional metadata.

 **Required Fields:**